lgp171188/launchpad/lib/lp/code/doc/codeimport-machine.rst

-Since our scripts and daemons run at "READ COMMITTED" isolation level, there are races that we cannot easily detect within the limitation of SQLObject, when the watchdog process and the controller daemon concurrently call setOffline.
+Since our scripts and daemons run at "READ COMMITTED" isolation level, there are races that we cannot easily detect within the limitation of Storm, when the watchdog process and the controller daemon concurrently call setOffline.
 Those undetected races will lead to the creation of redundant OFFLINE events with different reason values, where one of the reasons will be WATCHDOG.
 Those races should not have any